-DETAILED TASKS TO BE PERFORMED DURING PHASE 1 OF THE VIABILITY STUDY76
+DETAILED TASKS TO BE PERFORMED DURING PHASE 1 OF THE VIABILITY STUDY1

 - 1. Systematic collection of data regarding private sector investment, public investment, investment by multilateral and bilateral agencies, and macroeconomic performance of the province of Nampula over the period 1990-2002. - a.
-Private sector investment (to collect in Nampula and Maputo): - Data on investment projects approved between 01/01/1990-28/02/2003 for Nampula, discriminated by sector and source of finance, as well as by scale77 (CPI in Nampula and Maputo, Nacala Corridor); - ii.
-Identification of specific investors by project (beyond broad categories like FDI, DDI, etc (same organizations);
+Private sector investment (to collect in Nampula and Maputo): - Data on investment projects approved between 01/01/1990-28/02/2003 for Nampula, discriminated by sector and source of finance, as well as by scale2 (CPI in Nampula and Maputo, Nacala Corridor): - ii.
+Identification of specific investors by project (beyond broad categories like FDI, DDI, etc (same organizations); - iii.
+Identification of other agencies involved in financing each project (government, development and multilateral agencies, etc.); - iv.
+Identification of the status of implementation of the projects and major problems faced by investors (CPI and respective sector departments of the government in Nampula and Maputo, as well as the Nacala Corridor); - v.
+Identification of the average time that takes between the formulation of the project and beginning of implementation, by stage of the project cycle (CPI, respective sector departments of the government in Nampula and Maputo, and investors); - vi.
+Identification of mechanism/process by which a project has o go through from design to implementation (CPI, respective sector departments of the government in Nampula and Maputo, and investors and Nacala Corridor); - vii.
+Identification of the contact person/institution to allow a visit to the project (CPI and respective sector departments of the government in Nampula and Maputo);

-76 Some of the activities detailed below will be continued and researched more in detail in phase 2 of the study (field work).
+1 Some of the activities detailed below will be continued and researched more in detail in phase 2 of the study (field work).
 All topics that are highlighted yellow must be finalised prior to the beginning of the field work, or the field work cannot start.
 For all the other topics, it would be desirable that they are finalised before the field work starts, but it is not absolutely necessary to do so.

-77 With respect to scale, the most relevant aspect is to distinguish between small/medium and large and mega projects.
+2 With respect to scale, the most relevant aspect is to distinguish between small/medium and large and mega projects.
 Usually, large and mega projects are clearly identifiable because of the large differences in investment costs, for example, or expected output.
 One particular area to search is the set of Nacala corridor related projects.